tomatparillume/saige/docs/README.md

 =========== COMMAND-LINE PROGRAMS ==============================================
 ****** BEFORE USING COMMAND-LINE PROGRAMS ******
     You will need parillume-0.0.1-SNAPSHOT-jar-with-dependencies.jar.
-    If you don't know how to generate this *.jar file using Java: In Google Drive > Parillume Software > SAIGE > SAIGE Program Resources, download the *.jar.
+    If you don't know how to generate this *.jar file using Java:
+        - In Google Drive > Parillume Software > SAIGE > SAIGE Program Resources, download the *.jar.

     Create a base directory on your machine - e.g. Documents/Parillume/SomeDir.
 We'll call this the [base] directory.
     Put the *.jar file in a [base]/target directory - e.g. Documents/Parillume/SomeDir/target.

 ****** SHEET-CREATION PROGRAM ******
     ****** PREPARATION ******
-    Create your employee spreadsheets by copying and editing WorksheetTemplate.xlsx Put these spreadsheets in a [base]/tmp directory - e.g. Documents/Parillume/SomeDir/tmp.
+    Create your employee spreadsheets by copying and editing WorksheetTemplate.xlsx (found in src/main/resources) Put these spreadsheets in a [base]/tmp directory - e.g. Documents/Parillume/SomeDir/tmp.
     If you are making team charts, put the client logo (and name it "client_logo.png") in this [base]/tmp directory.